visit to HPU

 - Founded in 1924, HPU is an 89-year-old liberal arts institution located in the Piedmont Triad region of North Carolina.

 - HPU has 46 undergraduate majors, 46 undergraduate minors and 11 graduate-degree majors.

 - “America’s Best Colleges” 2014 Edition, published in the U.S. News & World Report, ranks HPU No. 1 among all regional colleges in the South and No. 1 among Up and Coming Schools in Regional Colleges in the South for the second consecutive year.
 HPU also ranked #1 for undergraduate teaching for the first time this year.
 Six years ago HPU was No. 15 in the rankings.

 - High Point University is the No. 4 college to get the best return on your investment in the state of North Carolina by Affordable Colleges Online.
 HPU is ranked No. 8 out of 35 colleges that made the list, which ranks schools with students who earn more money over their lifetimes, on average, than graduates from other North Carolina institutions.

 - HPU has been selected, for the third time, in the list of “Colleges of Distinction.”
 It was selected due to distinction in four major categories: engaged students, great teaching, vibrant communities and successful outcomes.

 - HPU was named a 2013 Green College in “The Princeton Review.”
 A Green College is defined as one that is improving energy efficiency, conserving resources and enhancing environmental quality.

 - HPU is a member of NCAA Division I athletics and has 16 varsity sports — eight men’s and eight women’s.
-The newest varsity sports are women’s lacrosse, which began in 2011, and men’s lacrosse, which will begin in 2013.
+The newest varsity sports are women’s lacrosse, which began in 2011, and men’s lacrosse, which began in 2013.

 |Square Footage||800,000||3 million||275%|